-WorldClass Bookmark has been added
+WorldClass has been saved

 Deloitte’s WorldClass launch in India to impact lives of 10 million girls and women

 New Delhi, 22 February 2019: Deloitte, a large professional services organisation, today announced the launch of its global initiative ‘WorldClass’ in India, which aims to support 10 million girls and women by 2030 through education and skills development.
 Shri Dharmendra Pradhan, Honourable Minister of Petroleum and Natural Gas and Skill Development and Entrepreneurship, Govt. of India and Deloitte’s Global CEO, Punit Renjen launched the initiative in New Delhi today.